 Palumba – Handcrafted wooden play toys for children, that have a Waldorf idea which includes arts and crafts for them to enjoy.
 They also sell some clothing and furniture for children.

 Pebble: Hathay Bunano – With the goal to empower women and helping famlies in need live sustainably, each item is adorably hand crafted with some of the happiest looking toys that are knit to encourage play.
 Based in the UK.

 Plan Toys – Living by the motto of having a “Sustainable Material, Sustainable Manufacturing and Sustainable Mind,” they make items made from reclaimed rubber woods that enhance development for children.

-NEW Pigeon Organics – A baby and child clothing company in the UK with 100% organic and made in a small number of factories which adhere to fair labour practices.
+Pigeon Organics – A baby and child clothing company in the UK with 100% organic and made in a small number of factories which adhere to fair labour practices.

-NEW Rylee + Cru – Organic and ethically made baby clothing and accessories with designs by an illustrator.
+Rylee + Cru – Organic and ethically made baby clothing and accessories with designs by an illustrator.

-NEW Skin & Bliss – A children’s clothing company that is dedicated to Ethical Trade by building relationships with their suppliers to be a “sweat free world.”
+Skin & Bliss – A children’s clothing company that is dedicated to Ethical Trade by building relationships with their suppliers to be a “sweat free world.”

 Tegu – Giving a fair living wage to artisans in Central America with goods that are harvested sustainably, this company makes wooden toys to bring imaginative creativity to children.